 We’re still trying to assess optimum sheep numbers to help us manage our meadows in a sympathetic way, and one new task recently was taking the plunge to do a bit of horn modification for our Tor Ddu ram, ‘Doublet’.
-I shan’t show any images of the actual process since it was an all hands on process, so just some after the event shots, to show he seemed to bear us no grudges.
+I shan’t show any images of the actual process since it was an all-hands-on-deck process, so just some after the event shots, to show he seemed to bear us no grudges.
 But imagine the scene.
-A thick wet towel and leather gauntlet covering his left ear and eye, where the horn tip was slowly heading to impale his eyeball.
+A thick wet towel and leather gauntlet covering his left ear and eye, where the horn tip was slowly growing inwards, to impale his eyeball.
 A gloved up Fiona, and our much used old 1400 Watt Black and Decker electric paint stripper, being played onto a small section of the horn.
-We’d been warned by a couple of local old hands who’d performed this task on their own rams, that the trick was to heat the horn until the surface just started to bubble…
+We’d been warned by a couple of local old hands, who’d performed this task on their own rams, that the trick was to heat the horn until the surface just started to bubble.

-And then with gloved hands, or a pipe wrench, heave.
+And then with gloved hands, or a pipe wrench, to heave.

-I later identified it as Round-leaved Crowfoot (Ranunculus omiophyllus).
-I’m guessing that seeds had lain dormant in the peat for decades, waiting for exposure and light to burst into action.
-I’m sure many more new discoveries await us in the years ahead in this meadow.And after being lulled by the backdrop low trilling of a grasshopper warbler, unseen nearby, spot a little brown flash from the side of a South facing ditch bank, topped with emerging bluebells and on closer inspection, at ankle level, discover a small nest complete with a clutch of 4 tiny buff cream, flecked eggs.
+I later identified it as Round-leaved Crowfoot, Ranunculus omiophyllus.
+I’m guessing that seeds had lain dormant in the peat for decades, waiting for exposure to air and light to burst into action.
+I’m sure many more new discoveries await us in the years ahead in this meadow.After being lulled by the backdrop low trilling of a grasshopper warbler, unseen nearby, I spotted a little brown flash from the side of a South facing ditch bank, topped with emerging bluebells and on closer inspection, at ankle level, discover a small nest complete with a clutch of 4 tiny buff cream, flecked eggs.
 Possibly a warbler’s nest?
-Or Chiif Chaff?
+Or Chiff Chaff?
 I’m afraid my bird identification skills are very limited.
 But how’s this for camouflage?
-Concentrate on the small vertical fern leaf centre bottom…
+Concentrate on the small vertical fern leaf centre bottom.

 And of added interest, though perhaps not the best choice of adornment if one were wanting to conceal a nest, were these bright pink seeds, worked into the mossy external wall.
 Crocosmia perhaps?
 Or Euonymus?
 Any other ideas?
 And why include them?
 Are thrushes colour blind?

-And finally the last week has seen 2 more spring marker events.
-On the 22nd, the first male Orange-tip butterfly was spotted in the garden, pausing on it’s favoured Aubretia for a fuel stop… and then last night, the 26th, the much anticipated first Cuckoo of 2015 was heard in the valley.
+And finally, the last week has seen two more key spring marker events.
+On the 22nd, the first male Orange-tip butterfly, Anthocharis cardamines, was spotted in the garden, pausing on its favourite Aubrieta, for a fuel stop.Then last night, the 26th, the much anticipated first Cuckoo of 2015, was heard in the valley.